-She was the recipient of the Premier Award in the Waitakere Trust Art Award in 2011.
-Selected as a finalist in some significant awards including; The Wallace Art Awards in 2013, The NZ Portrait Awards in 2012 and the Glaister Ennor Graduate Awards in 2016.
+She was the recipient of the Premier Award in the Waitakere Trust Art Award in 2011, and selected as a finalist in awards including: The Wallace Art Awards in 2013, The NZ Portrait Awards in 2012 and the Glaister Ennor Graduate Awards in 2016.
 Sewell has exhibited work across New Zealand with a highlight being Wonder Tree, 2019 at Splore Festival in February 2019.
 Her work is represented in private collections including The James Wallace Arts Trust.

 In addition to her creative practice, Sewell founded The Bonfire and now facilitates this national artist network.
 The aims of The Bonfire are to assist and support the thriving of other artists, through online blog posts and face to face regular meet-ups involving workshops, retreats and events.